vladmokryi/lawn-mower-card/README.md

 This card is available in [HACS][hacs] (Home Assistant Community Store).

-Just search for `Vacuum Card` in plugins tab.
+Just search for `Lawn Mower Card` in plugins tab.

 ### Manual